felgueres/clustered-ab-test/README.md

 3) _Comparison baseline_

-The baseline estimate is calculated as a function of the control (clustered) mean, but note that other models (ie. regression-based) may increase the accuracy of the estimation (using temperature along with the base load may be a good predictor).
+The baseline estimate is calculated as a function of the control (clustered) mean, but note that other models (ex. regression-based using temperature) may increase the accuracy of the estimation.
 Such variations were not explored since this dataset is very limited in demographic information due to privacy concerns.

 The following figure summarizes the mean daily user profile along with the relative price change between both groups.